David Ajiboye

 Born in Bromley, Ajiboye joined Brighton & Hove Albion as a scholar in 2015 and had a loan spell with Worthing in 2017.
 He was released by Brighton in summer 2018 having failed to make an appearance for the club, and joined former loan club Worthing.
-After a season at Worthing, he joined Sutton United of the National League, and was promoted EFL League Two with the club in 2021.
+After a season at Worthing, he joined Sutton United of the National League, and was promoted to EFL League Two with the club in 2021.

 Career

 Early career

 Born in Bromley, Aljiboye signed for Brighton & Hove Albion on a two-year scholarship in 2015.
-He had a loan spell at Worthing in the Isthmian League Premier Division in 2017, where he made 2 appearances.
+He had a loan spell at Worthing in the Isthmian League Premier Division in 2017, where he made 3 appearances.
 He made his EFL Trophy debut for Brighton & Hove Albion U21 on 29 August 2017 in a 2–0 defeat to Milton Keynes Dons.
 In January 2018, he joined Millwall U23 on loan for the remainder of the season.
 He was released by Brighton in summer 2018 and signed for former loan club Worthing shortly after.
 He scored 21 goals in 45 games for Worthing across the 2018–19 season.